classroomio/classroomio/README.md

 ### Setup

-1. Fork the repo,then Clone it using the following command (remember to replace the url with the url from your repo)
+1. Fork the repo, then clone it using the following command (remember to replace the url with the url from your forked repo)

    ```bash
    git clone https://github.com/rotimi-best/classroomio.git